ayaanatifcodes/leetcode-by-me/README.md

 LeetCode With Me 🧠💻

-Welcome to LeetCode With Me – a personal collection of coding solutions, notes, and patterns that I'm using to improve my problem-solving skills and prepare for coding interviews.
-Whether you're just starting out or revisiting problems, feel free to follow along or contribute!
+Welcome to LeetCode With Me — a personal collection of coding solutions, notes, and problem-solving patterns that I'm building as I grow my skills and prepare for technical interviews.
+Whether you're starting out, revisiting problems, or just exploring different approaches, feel free to follow along or contribute!

-📌 What's Inside?
+📌 What’s Inside

-This repo contains:
+This repository includes:

-✅ Solutions to popular LeetCode problems (Python)
+- Python solutions to popular LeetCode problems

-📄 Well-commented code for better understanding
+- Clean, well-commented code for clarity

-🧩 Patterns and strategies for problem-solving
+- Common problem-solving patterns and techniques

-🔍 Explanations for tricky logic or edge cases (coming soon!)
+- Explanations for tricky logic and edge cases (coming soon!)

 🚀 Goals

-Solve 300+ LeetCode questions in various categories
+- Solve 300+ LeetCode problems across multiple categories

-Master data structures & algorithms
+- Master core data structures & algorithms

-Build muscle memory for interviews
+- Build strong problem-solving muscle memory for interviews

-Help others understand common problems
+- Create resources that help others understand common challenges

 🤝 Contributing

+- Want to solve problems together or improve an existing solution?

+You can:

-Want to solve problems together or improve a solution?
-Fork the repo, make changes, and submit a pull request!
+- Fork the repo, make changes, and submit a pull request
-You can also:

-Suggest patterns or topics to focus on
+- Suggest new patterns or topics to explore

-Improve code readability or add comments
+- Improve code readability, add comments, or optimize a solution

-Report any bugs in existing solutions
+- Report bugs or propose enhancements

-💡 Let’s Connect
-This repo is part of my CS learning journey.
-Feel free to reach out if you’re:

-Preparing for interviews

-Interested in CS learning groups

-Looking to collaborate
+All contributions are appreciated!